Start Printed Page 57619

 Bureau of Labor Statistics (BLS), Department of Labor.

 Request for nominations to the BLS Technical Advisory Committee.

-Nominations for the BLSTAC membership should be postmarked by October 10, 2014.
+Nominations for the TAC membership should be postmarked January 5, 2018.

-Nominations for the BLSTAC membership should be sent to: Commissioner Erica Groshen, U.S. Bureau of Labor Statistics, 2 Massachusetts Avenue NE., Room 4040, Washington, DC 20212.
+Nominations for the TAC membership should be sent to: Acting Commissioner Bill Wiatrowski, U.S. Bureau of Labor Statistics, 2 Massachusetts Avenue NE., Room 4040, Washington, DC 20212.

 Start Further Info

 Lucy Eldridge, Associate Commissioner, U.S. Bureau of Labor Statistics, 2 Massachusetts Avenue NE., Office of Productivity and Technology, Room 2150.
 Washington, DC 20212.
 Telephone: 202-691-5600.
 This is not a toll free number.

 BLS intends to renew memberships in the TAC for another three years.
 The Bureau often faces highly technical issues while developing and maintaining the accuracy and relevancy of its data on employment and unemployment, prices, productivity, and compensation and working conditions.
 These issues range from how to develop new measures to how to make sure that existing measures account for the ever-changing economy.
 The BLS presents issues and then draws on the specialized expertise of Committee members representing specialized fields within the academic disciplines of economics, statistics and survey design.
 Committee members are also invited to bring to the attention of BLS issues that have been identified in the academic literature or in their own research.
 The TAC was established to provide advice to the Commissioner of Labor Statistics on technical topics selected by the BLS.